MattiKiwi/RockSync/README.md

 Recommended steps

 - Install system prerequisites:
-  - Python 3.9+ (with `pip`)
+  - Python 3.9+ (works with 3.9 through 3.12 tested)
   - ffmpeg and ffprobe (for conversions/downsampling)
 - Clone and enter the repo:
   - `git clone https://github.com/MattiKiwi/RockSync.git`
   - `cd RockSync`
-- (Optional) Create and activate a virtualenv.
+- (Optional) Create and activate a virtualenv (skip if you plan to use `uv` which manages `.venv` automatically).
 - Install Python dependencies:
-  - Core: `pip install PySide6 pyqtdarktheme mutagen Pillow requests beautifulsoup4 psutil musicbrainzngs lyricsgenius tqdm Send2Trash`
+  - With [uv](https://docs.astral.sh/uv/) (recommended): `uv sync` from the repo root.
+Add `--extra youtube` and/or `--extra tidal` if you plan to enable those tabs.
-  - Optional (only if you enable tabs below):
+  - With pip: `pip install PySide6 pyqtdarktheme Pillow mutagen requests beautifulsoup4 psutil musicbrainzngs lyricsgenius tqdm Send2Trash`
-    - YouTube: `pip install yt-dlp`
+    - YouTube tab (optional): `pip install yt-dlp`
-    - TIDAL: `pip install tidal-dl-ng`
+    - TIDAL tab (optional): `pip install tidal-dl-ng`
 - Run the app from the repo root:
-  - `python app/main.py`
+  - `uv run python app/main.py` (or `python app/main.py` if you are managing the environment yourself)

 First run: create the Library DB